sous-chefs/kafka/README.md

 directories as well.
 See `attributes/default.rb` and `recipes/_defaults.rb` for the default path regarding directories that Kafka will use.

-### Kafka killed prematurely (kill timeout)

-When using `controlled shutdown` and either `systemd` or `upstart` as init system you might run into issues with Kafka being killed before it has managed to shutdown completely, resulting in long recovery times.

-Not sure if it's possible to configure either `systemd` or `upstart` to not automatically kill processes, but a workaround is to set `kafka.kill_timeout` to a sufficiently high value.

 ## Copyright

 Copyright :: 2013-2016 Mathias Söderberg and contributors